JuliaLang/Pkg.jl/docs/src/index.md

 To return to the `julia>` prompt, either press backspace when the input line is empty or press Ctrl+C.
 Help is available by calling `pkg> help`.

+The documentation here describes using Pkg from the REPL mode.
+Documentation of using the Pkg API (by calling `Pkg.` functions) is in progress of being written.

 ### Adding packages